Enhanced Sensitivity to Blackbody Radiation in Spintronic Poisson Bolometers: Results

+Thus, we can estimate the incident power through changes in the counts recorded in a fixed integration time.

-To optimize thermal coupling and enhance the temperature rise in the device’s sensing layer, we designed and integrated a broadband LWIR plasmonic absorber onto a spintronic Poisson bolometer.
-The plasmonic absorber adopted here is a metal-insulator-metal (MIM) type of metasurface designed based on the standing wave model \cite{nath2015far, to2020detailed, zhou2021ultra, liu2010infrared}.
+To optimize thermal absorption and enhance the temperature rise in the device’s sensing layer, we integrated a broadband LWIR plasmonic absorber onto a spintronic Poisson bolometer.
+The plasmonic absorber adopted here is a metal-dielectric-metal (MDM) metasurface design based on the standing wave model \cite{nath2015far, to2020detailed, zhou2021ultra, liu2010infrared}.
 The plasmonic absorber unit cell structure and dimensions are shown in \textbf{Figure 2} (a).
 The absorber is composed of periodic disk-shaped titanium nanoantennas and a bottom titanium layer, separated by a germanium dielectric layer.
-Titanium is chosen as both the antenna and the bottom layer material due to its lossy and highly reflective properties at LWIR to achieve broadband absorption \cite{ding2016broadband}.
-Germanium is chosen as the dielectric layer due to its high refractive index (\(n=4\)).
-The antenna diameter, unit cell dimension, and layer thicknesses are engineered to achieve enhanced broadband LWIR absorption. \textbf{Figure 2} (b) shows an SEM image of the fabricated spintronic Poisson bolometer device.
-The MTJ nanopillar bridges two top gold contacts and two bottom gold contacts.
-The top contact strip area above the MTJ is covered with the plasmonic absorber.
-The left inset shows the plasmonic nanoantenna array.
-The MTJ is located near the nanoantenna to obtain higher heat transfer.

-\textbf{Figure 2} (c) shows the simulated and measured absorptance of the plasmonic absorber.
+Titanium is chosen as both the nanoantenna and the bottom layer material due to its lossy and reflective properties in the LWIR, resulting in broadband absorption \cite{ding2016broadband}.
+Germanium is chosen as the dielectric layer due to its LWIR transparency and high refractive index (\(n=4\)).
+The nanoantenna diameter, unit cell dimension, and layer thicknesses are optimized using finite element simulations to enhance broadband LWIR absorption. \textbf{Figure 2} (b) shows an SEM image of the fabricated spintronic Poisson bolometer device.
+The top contact strip above the MTJ is covered with the plasmonic absorber.
+The inset shows the plasmonic nanoantenna array and the MTJ nanopillar before the nanoantenna array is deposited. \textbf{Figure 2} (c) shows the simulated and measured absorptance of the plasmonic absorber.
 This design enables broadband LWIR absorption higher than 60\% across the entire LWIR spectrum and peaks around 11 \textmu m wavelength.
-The simulated blackbody spectral radiance at 300 K suggests that the blackbody radiation peaks at the LWIR spectrum (red shaded region).
-The absorption of the plasmonic antenna array peaks at the same region to maximize the temperature increase in the sensing layer of the MTJ.
-Compared to the broadband MWIR plasmonic absorber design in \cite{bauer2025exploiting}, the broadband LWIR plasmonic absorber in this paper enables around 4 times the original temperature increase in the sensing layer according to the heat transfer simulation by COMSOL (see Supporting Information Table 1).
+The simulated blackbody spectral radiance at 300 K suggests that the blackbody radiation peaks at the 7-14 \textmu m LWIR spectrum (red shaded region).
+The absorption of the plasmonic nanoantenna array peaks at the same region to maximize the temperature increase in the sensing layer of the MTJ.
+Heat transfer simulations performed in COMSOL (see Supporting Information) indicate that the broadband LWIR plasmonic absorber enables around 4 times the temperature increase in the sensing layer compared to previously reported designs \cite{bauer2025exploiting}.